asheeshcric/blog/_posts/2019-05-23-practical-aspects-of-deep-learning-part-2.md

 ---
 title: Practical Aspects of Deep Learning - 2
 description: In order to improve a deep neural network that you built, you need to understand the practical aspects of Deep Learning and Neural Networks.
 categories: [Illustration]
 tags: [machine_learning]
+seo:
+  date_modified: 2020-04-13 14:47:03 -0500
 ---

 Welcome to the second part of "Practical Aspects of Deep Learning".
 If you haven't already gone through the first part,